 California’s got the beaches… but that’s about it.
 The days of ‘California Girls’ by the Beach Boys is long gone.
 Want attractive women?
 Go to Texas instead.
 Let’s take a walk through the modern day reality of The California Socialist Republic and discover 50 reasons why California sucks!

 If it isn’t enough to be surrounded by illegals, hostile politicians, and communists, you also have to deal with all of these!
-(Side-note: I discovered these and fact-checked, not the original author)
+(Side-note: I discovered these and fact-checked while adding/removing some, not the original list author)

 50 Reasons Why California Sucks